iCliniq Logo

 When Is the Best Time to Travel During Pregnancy?

 Many pregnant women like to travel during the second trimester of pregnancy.
-Because during this period, they may not have as much morning sickness and a low risk of complications compared to the beginning of the pregnancy.
+During this period, they may not have as much morning sickness and have a low risk of complications compared to the beginning of the pregnancy.
 During the first trimester of pregnancy, the risk of miscarriage is high.
-And during the third trimester, the belly will get bigger, which may not be comfortable to move around.
+During the third trimester, the belly will get bigger, so moving around may not be comfortable.
 While nearing the due date, walking, sitting, and even sleeping can be very uncomfortable.
 During the second trimester, the chance of having a pregnancy emergency, such as miscarriage or preterm labor, is significantly less.
 When a baby dies in the womb before 20 weeks of pregnancy, it is referred to as a miscarriage.
 When delivery happens too early, before 37 weeks of pregnancy, it is referred to as preterm labor.

 Is Car Travel Safe During Pregnancy?

-If you are pregnant and planning to car travel, following these steps will be helpful:
+If women are pregnant and planning to car travel, following these steps will be helpful:

 • Wear a seatbelt.
 Fasten the lap sash across the lap and under the bump, and fit the shoulder sash above the bump and between the breasts.